 Our vision is a world where film is a powerful tool for social change, where diverse communities and causes are represented and celebrated, and where impactful storytelling inspires action towards a more just and equitable society.

-The winners of the inaugural Sundar Prize are announced at the film festival on June 15 and 16, 2024.
+The winners of the inaugural Sundar Prize will be screened on June 15 and 16, 2024 at Centre Stage at Surrey City Hall.

 • Best Feature Film - $5000